Water Cross BAPTISM Cross Water

 • The chosen godparent(s) will be role models to your child on how to live his or her Catholic faith.
 When discerning for godparents, please select based on the following requirements that must be met by all godparents:

-1. Must be at least 16 years old and a practicing Catholic who is able to submit a Letter of Good Standing from their home parish.
+1. Must be at least 16 years old and a practicing Catholic.
 A practicing Catholic implies they attend Sunday mass and receive the Sacraments of Eucharist and Reconciliation regularly.
+Must submit a Letter of Good Standing.

-3. If married, the godparent's marriage must be recognized by the Catholic Church and submit copy of Sacrament.
-If they are married civilly or outside of the Catholic church, then they are not eligible to serve as a godparent until the marriage is recognized.
-(If unmarried, the godparent may not be cohabitating)
+3. If married, the godparent's marriage must be recognized by the Catholic Church and submit a copy of the sacrament (If unmarried, the godparent may not be cohabitating).

-4. Provide proof of attendance to a baptism preparation class at St. Patrick or where ever they reside.
+4. Provide proof of attendance to a baptism preparation in accordance with cannon law.

 • Parents cannot be godparents to their own children, however, the child's GRANDPARENTS are eligible (so long as they meet the requirements previously mentioned)